pal-Alexandra/IMR_PROJECT/README.md

 :smile: AI NPCs which roam around the scene almost completely added, just some bugfixing needed

+:smile: Moved spawn, extended Pacurari road and the bus & microbus routes and added rail lines for the the trams

 ## Necessary assets to download to use in Unity

 ### Road System: